- Download our Moving to the USA Guide (PDF)

 Gender equality in the USA

-Since 1920, when women in the United States gained the right to vote, the country has made significant steps in improving gender equality.
-In its 2022 Global Gender Gap Report, the World Economic Forum ranked the US 27th out of 146 countries, placing it between Latvia and the Netherlands.
-However, although the US has taken steps to decrease gender inequality, some barriers to true gender parity still remain.
+Since 1920, when women in the United States gained the right to vote, the country has taken significant steps to improve gender equality.
+But in its 2024 Global Gender Gap Report, the World Economic Forum ranked the US 43rd out of 146 countries, a substantial drop from 27th place in 2022.

 In the US, expectant parents are not entitled to any parental leave, and the question is left to employers, some of whom do offer parental leave as a perk.
 That said, the state of Virginia recently introduced a law mandating that insurers issue short-term disability policies for childbirth, which would allow new mothers to claim benefits for 12 weeks.
 While this may not be a cure-all, it is certainly a step in the right direction.